 Are you are a UK national living in the Netherlands and would you like your family member(s) living abroad to come and join you in the Netherlands for family reunification after 31 January 2020?
 Family reunification is possible under the Withdrawal Agreement if you yourself came to live in the Netherlands before 1 January 2021.
 Your family members travel to the Netherlands under the applicable provisions during or after the transition period.
 It is possible that they first need to apply for a facilitation visa.
 You can apply for a residence document for your family members after they enter the Netherlands.

+N.B.
 Have you had a child or have you adopted a child after 31 December 2020?
 Your child will receive a residence document under the Withdrawal Agreement if you submit an application.
-This is only possible if you or the other parent already have a residence document under the Withdrawal Agreement.
+This is only possible if you (or the other parent) already have (has) a residence document under the Withdrawal Agreement.

 Your family members without EU, EEA or Swiss nationality travel to the Netherlands under the relevant provisions.
 It is possible that they first need to request a facilitation visa.